PoojaChinu/meet/README.md

 I should be able to filter events by city
 So that, I can see the list of events taking place in the city.

-### User Story 2

-As a user,
-I should be able to see all upcoming events from all the cities when I have not searched for a specific city So that I can list of events from all the cities at once.

-### User Story 3

-As a user,
-I should be able to select city from the suggested list So that I can select an event for the specific city.

-### Scenario 1
+### Scenario 1 When user hasn’t searched for a specific city, show upcoming events from all cities.

-**Given**: User is typing an event and filter option is visible with different possibilities
+**Given**: User hasn’t searched for any city

-**When**: The user selects an event
+**When**: The user opens the app

-**Then**: The user should be able to see the list of events available in the city.
+**Then**: The user should see a list of upcoming events.

-### Scenario 2
+### Scenario 2 User should see a list of suggestions when they search for a city.

-**Given**: User is typing an upcoming event from all the cities
+**Given**:The main page is open

-**When**: The user selects an event from all the cities
+**When**: The user starts typing in the city textbox

-**Then**: The user should be able to see the list of events from all the cities at once.
+**Then**: The user should be able to see the list of cities that match what they have typed.

-### Scenario 3
+### Scenario 3 User can select a city from the suggested list.

-**Given**: User is typing a city from the suggested list
+**Given**: The user was typing “Berlin” in the city textbox AND the list of suggested cities is showing

-**When**: The user selects a city
+**When**: The user selects a city (e.g., “Berlin, Germany”) from the list;

-**Then**: The user should be able to select an events for a specific city.
+**Then**: Their city should be changed to that city (i.e., “Berlin, Germany”) AND the user should receive a list of upcoming events in that city.

 ### Feature 2 : Show/Hide Event Details